Mercedes-Benz Power Steering Reservoir Leak Fix

 What happens if a power steering reservoir leaks?

 If the power steering reservoir leaks, there is a risk of a complete loss of power steering fluid.
-You will hear groaning noise from the steering pump, and the steering wheel will be hard to turn.
+The steering pump will make a groaning noise, and the steering wheel will be hard to turn.

 What happens if the power steering fluid completely drains while driving?